TNEI-Services/IPSA/docs/IscInterface.rst

 The ``GetScriptInterface()`` returns an ``IscInterface`` instance which can then be used to access all other IPSA objects.
 The following sections provide the syntax for all other ``IscInterface`` functions.

-Alternatively the following code returns the ``IscInterface`` object when IPSA is running without a User Interface:
+Alternatively, the following code returns the ``IscInterface`` object when IPSA is running without a User Interface.
+In IPSA, the ``GetInterface()`` function should work as a conduit between both functions:

 ::